What Are the Laws in Texas for Service Dogs?

 The ADA defines service dogs as something totally different from emotional support animals, therapy animals, comfort animals, and companion animals.

 ESA’s, therapy animals, comfort and companion animals are not considered ‘Service Dogs’.
+The reason is because they are not trained to do tasks or specific “work” for a particular person’s disability.
 Therefore, they do not have the same rights as service dogs under the ADA.

 A Therapy dog is usually trained, but not for one individual person’s disability.
 It is trained to be polite and well behaved, and is a dog that loves to visit with lots of new people in different settings.